2023 Playbook: How to Create a Revenue-Generating Sales Plan [Template + Examples]

 The document provides the sales team with an action plan for executing their roles and responsibilities in supporting your company goals.

-In this article, we’ll go over all the steps you need to take (and exactly what to include) in order to create an effective sales plan.
+In this article, we’ll go over all the steps you need to take (and exactly what to include) in order to create an effective sales plan as well as examples, templates, and proven tips.

 Here’s what we’ll cover: